jtheisen/reconciler/readme.md

 - I'm using the library in production, but that doesn't mean it's mature.
 The test suite is thin and you may hit issues.
+- I don't use database-generated keys in my own applications (I prefer application-generated uuids over database-generated integer sequences).
+Reconciler has not been tested with database-generated keys and there may be issues.
 - Specifying relationships on derived classes in models with inheritance is not supported.
 - Using entities that are part of an inheritance hierarchy